marylyne-mutindi/marylyne-mutindi/README.md

 - 📝 I regularly write articles on Tech

-- 💬 Ask me about **react,html,Design,django,APIs,Css,**
+- 💬 Ask me about **python,html,UI/UX,django,APIs,Css,**

 - 📫 How to reach me **marylynemutindi@gmail.com**

-- 📄 Know about my experiences [https://marylyneportfolio.z13.web.core.windows.net/](https://marylyneportfolio.z13.web.core.windows.net/)
+- 📄 Know about my experiences (https://www.linkedin.com/in/marylyne-mutindi-218679220/)

-- ⚡ Fun fact **As a designer, I love exploring how small changes in design can make a big impact.
-For example, I once revamped a website's color scheme and saw a 30% increase in user engagement—proving that even subtle design tweaks can significantly enhance user experience!**
+- ⚡Fun Fact: As a Django developer, I love discovering how small backend improvements can create a big user impact.
+For example, I once optimized a few Django querysets and reduced page load time by over 40%—proving that even behind-the-scenes tweaks can significantly boost performance and user experience!

 <h3 align="left">Connect with me:</h3>
 <p align="left">